-Who could forget Meg Ryan’s charming brownstone from the 1998 film You’ve Got Mail?
-It was definitely one of the highlights of this romantic comedy for me, along with her character’s equally charming children’s bookstore.
-The movie reunited Tom Hanks and Meg Ryan five years after they first found love in Sleepless in Seattle.
+The 1998 romantic comedy You’ve Got Mail reunited Tom Hanks and Meg Ryan five years after they first found love in Sleepless in Seattle.

-In the late ’90s, when I was a new stay-at-home mom living out in the country and feeling very lonely and cut off from the world, my husband surprised me with an AOL e-mail account for Christmas.
 I got a kick out of seeing Meg Ryan checking her AOL e-mail.
 First are all of those noisy dial-up sounds that I had forgotten about.
 Then the little cartoon guy who looks like he’s running to fetch your messages.
-And the waiting and hoping that you’ll be told that you have mail.

 The Shop Around the Corner